caltechlibrary/irdmtools/rdm2eprint.1.md

 configuration.
 It can read data from a previously harvest RDM record or directly from RDM via the API url.
 The tool is intended to run in a pipe line so have minimal options.

+# ENVIRONMENT

+The following environment variables can be set at the shell level or in a ".env" file.

+RDM_URL
+: The URL to the RDM instance

+RDMTOK
+: The application token needed to access the RDM API

+RDM_COMMUNITY_ID
+: The community id used for the RDM collection

 # OPTIONS